 In the process, you will gain control of your eating habits.
 You will also learn how to navigate your feelings better.
 An expert will help you break free from emotional eating.

 Opting for unhealthy options when it comes to food is not always bad.
 It is when emotions come into play that it becomes complicated.
 And even then, it isn’t a problem until you make it into a habit.
-When dealing with immense sadness, a slice of cake as your food choice of the night, can soothe you.
+When dealing with immense sadness, a slice of cake as your food choice for the night can soothe you.